RFNajera/baltimore-homicide-inequality/README.md

 # Baltimore Homicide Inequality
-A project to understand the inequalities in poverty and homicide in Baltimore in 2016 using Open Source data.

 There is evidence that poverty and violence go hand-in-hand for a number of reasons.
 Those who are poor may come into friction with those who are not.
 Or the lack of wealth is systemic, learing to a poor public